 - Performance-Related: Camosun College values the contribution of its entire exempt staff toward the attainment of its strategic and operating objectives and provides compensation that is commensurate with such contributions.
-The College's compensation program supports and promotes a performance-based organizational culture. - Differentiation and Flexibility: a primary feature of the College's compensation program is to align individual managers and operating units with the College's overall strategy.
+The College's compensation program supports and promotes a performancebased organizational culture. - Differentiation and Flexibility: a primary feature of the College's compensation program is to align individual managers and operating units with the College's overall strategy.
 Within a broad framework, the College's compensation program provides it with the necessary flexibility to make compensation decisions consistent with the need for internal equity, the variation in scope and authority for positions, as well as the need to adapt to changes in the external market. - Accountability: the College makes its compensation decisions objectively using clear and well documented rationale to ensure the appropriate expenditure of public funds. - Openness and Transparency: the College communicates the basic principles and 'mechanics' of its compensation program in an open, honest and direct manner.
 This principle does not involve the distribution of specific market survey data, or making public personal and individual compensation information. - Affordability and Sustainability: the College's total compensation programs are designed and administered in a fiscally responsible manner that ensures that costs are affordable and sustainable over time, and balanced against market forces.

 The College adheres to the policy, guidelines and directions of Government regarding executive compensation.
 Post-Secondary Colleges and Institutions have the authority to utilize a flexible approach to making decisions within the bounds of their approved compensation plans whereby performance-based, within-range increases are limited to 2% per calendar year for Executives and 5% for Excluded Employees without further authorization.
 Cumulative increases of up to 5% for Executives and up to 10% for Excluded Employees must be submitted to PSEA/PSEC for approval; exceptional performance must consistently be demonstrated and the submission must be accompanied by a compelling rationale in accordance with The Guide to Implementing the Excluded Employee Accountable Compensation Direction in the Post-Secondary Sector.
-The President and Vice Presidents met the criteria for inclusion in the 2020/2021 executive compensation freeze and these individuals were ineligible to receive a performance-based increase for the 2020/2021 performance year.

-The President is entitled to six months of administration leave with pay and benefits during the term of his five year employment contract.
+The President is entitled to six months of administration leave with pay and benefits during the term of their five year employment contract.
 Such leave will be of mutual benefit to the President and the College as approved by the Board Chair or designate.
 Under no circumstances will administrative leave be paid out upon termination of employment.
 Senior executives are provided with various leaves including vacation leave and may also apply for professional development leave with or without pay.
 The various leaves are an important aspect of our compensation package that reflects fair but not excessive leave that is comparable to leaves granted to the College's unionized employees and not inconsistent with other similar positions in the public service.